XEPRS-AM: Monte María Radio, Oldies format

 On August 1, 2024, XEPRS dropped the "Mightier 1090" programming after its lease expired, flipping to Spanish-language Catholic programming from Monte Maria Radio in the interim.

 In September 2024, it was reported that the station had begun to air a four-hour block of oldies programming during the afternoon drive time as 1090 AM, split between a live DJ and reruns of Wolfman Jack.
 Monte Maria Radio continued to air for the remainder of the day.
 In November 2024, after this soft launch, Marc Paskin officially announced that he would be programming the station.
 In honor of the station's 85th anniversary, its lineup primarily features syndicated reruns of programming from veteran radio personalities, such as Wolfman Jack, Charlie Tuna, Don Steele's Live From the 60's, and M. G. Kelly, with Paskin himself hosting live hours under the alias "El Chigon".
 Paskin described the new format as "some of the world’s greatest DJs, playing the world’s greatest oldies", and "radio the way it was meant to be heard".
-Some parts of the broadcast day are still occupied by Monte Maria Radio programming and now the latest iteration which started on Monday March 3, 2025 was a switch to easy listening rock which has replaced the oldies programming.
+Some parts of the broadcast day are still occupied by Monte Maria Radio programming and the iteration which started on Monday March 3, 2025, was a switch to easy listening rock which has replaced the oldies programming.
+Not long after, XEPRS reverted to all-Spanish programming, which remains to this day.